 Charismatic soprano Dr. Michelle Vought has earned an excellent reputation throughout the world as a performer in a variety of venues from the opera house to the concert hall to the cabaret.
 In all of her performances, the unique singer brings a fresh sincerity and captivating vitality to her every performance quickly endearing herself to any audience for which she performs.
-Most recently (August 2011), the soprano travelled to the Czech Republic where she did the role of Ophelia in the world premiere recording of the opera Hamlet with the Moravian Philharmonic Orchestra.
-She was one of three American singers in the recording studio for the new work by Austrian composer Nancy Van de Vate.
-The international recording company, Vienna Modern Masters, is expecting to release the recording in early 2012.
+Most recently, the soprano travelled to Brazil for a performance and a lecture at the July 2014 International Society for Music Education world conference in Porto Alegre.
+In the spring of 2014, she concertized in Europe performing in Austria and the Czech Republic where she also gave a master class for students at Masaryk University in Brno, Czech Republic.
+Her world premiere recording of Hamlet (Ophelia) by international composer Nancy Van de Vate was released in the spring of 2012 on the Vienna Modern Masters label.
+For that recording which was done in the Czech Republic, Vought was one of three American singers to record with the Moravian Philharmonic Orchestra.

 In the opera world, Vought has performed with many opera companies including Cincinnati Opera, West Coast Opera, Kentucky Opera, Whitewater Opera, Charlottesville Opera, Brevard Opera, Sorg Opera, and the Northern Kentucky Opera.
 Some of her roles include the Queen of the Night (Die Zauberflote), Musetta (La Boheme), Micaela (Carmen), Violetta (La Traviata), Gretel (Hansel and Gretel), Flora (The Knot Garden), Armida (Rinaldo), Konstanze (Die Entfuhrung aus dem Serail), First Lady (Die Zauberflote), and Nannetta (Falstaff).
 She has also performed extensively in the operetta and musical theater genres bringing such roles to life as Josephine (HMS Pinafore), Yum Yum (Mikado), Gianetta (Gondoliers), Maria (The Sound of Music), Laurey (Oklahoma), Carrie (Carousel), Tuptim (The King and I), and Maisie (The Boyfriend).